 About CURE > Board

-Gardiner’s four-year old son, Henry, died in 2008 after suffering a seizure during sleep, a phenomenon referred to as Sudden Unexpected Death in Epilepsy (SUDEP).
-He was an otherwise healthy boy until his diagnosis of epilepsy, only 5 weeks before his sudden death.
+Gardiner’s four-year-old son, Henry, died in 2008 after suffering a seizure during sleep, a phenomenon referred to as Sudden Unexpected Death in Epilepsy (SUDEP).
+He was an otherwise healthy boy until his diagnosis of epilepsy, only five weeks before his sudden death.

 Gardiner has a background in nursing and public health.
-She has worked as an emergency room nurse at Grady Memorial Hospital in Atlanta and as an international health policy advisor for CARE.
-More recently, she has been involved with local primary health care in Washington, DC.
-She chaired the board of the Washington Free Clinic and is currently a director of Whitman-Walker Health, Washington's preeminent HIV/AIDS and LGBT health center.
+She has worked as an emergency room Nurse at Grady Memorial Hospital in Atlanta and as an international health policy advisor for CARE.
+More recently, she has been involved with local primary health care in Washington, D.C.
+She chaired the Board of the Washington Free Clinic, and is currently a Director at Whitman-Walker Health, Washington's preeminent HIV/AIDS and LGBT health center.
 Gardiner also serves on the Council of Public Representatives, an advisory group that reports to the Director of the National Institutes of Health (NIH).

-Gardiner and her husband, Nick, also own an organic fruit and vegetable farm in Virginia.
-They live in Washington, DC with their children Jack, Phoebe and Thomas.
+Gardiner and her husband, Nick, own an organic fruit and vegetable farm in Virginia.
+They live in Washington, D.C. with their children Jack, Phoebe and Thomas.